maroozm/spaceboxtheme-neovim/THEME_README.md

 - **The `colorscheme()` function**

-This function can be used to set the colorscheme in your editor, however, if it doesn't work for you, you can always use `vim.cmd.colorscheme('my-theme')`.
+This function can be used to set the colorscheme in your editor, however, if it doesn't work for you, you can always use `vim.cmd.colorscheme('spacebox')`.

 ### Specifics for Some Plugins